-CGD usually presents in the first two years of life, but the presentation is occasionally delayed into the second decade of life.
 Initial features often involve the skin - eg, recurrent pyodermas causing perianal, axillary or scalp abscesses.
 Other features include fever, diarrhoea, osteomyelitis, pulmonary abscesses and granulomas, spleen abscesses, liver abscesses, lymphadenopathy and hepatosplenomegaly.

-- Infecting bacteria tend to be catalase positive.
+Infecting bacteria tend to be catalase-positive.
 Catalase breaks down endogenous hydrogen peroxide normally produced by phagocytes.
 In normal circumstances these bacteria are killed by other oxygen radicals which are lacking in CGD.
 Pseudomonas aeruginosa can be killed by a non-oxidative mechanism although Burkholderia cepacia (previously known as Pseudomonas cepacia) does tend to be a problem.

 - Genetic testing is required because of the high incidence of new mutations and the difficulty of differentiating between an X-linked and an autosomal recessive in an affected male without a significant pedigree.
 Currently, mutations can be identified in nearly all patients and in about 90% of mothers of affected children.
 Prenatal screening using direct genetic sequencing of material obtained by chorionic villus sampling is now possible.

 - CXR and CT imaging are very valuable in the diagnosis and management of pulmonary and hepatosplenic infections.

 The use of antimicrobial prophylaxis and therapy has greatly improved overall survival.
 Management includes aggressive and prolonged administration of antibiotics and prednisone.